Jon has been playing around with various media formats in his reporting, but he is now finetuning a new form -- ScreenCast.

 valid...Google News favors major media outlets over blogging ventures.

-From Wired: Q: Why not just filter out the opinion sites?
-From Om Malik: Here is a list of Tech Weblogs on Yahoo.
+Here is a list of Tech Weblogs on Yahoo.
 No mention of Scobleizer or Russell Beattie’s or for sake of argument my own weblog.
 Google News will willingly bring in news from known blogs, like the ones mentioned before, but not from individual blogs, even if they are breaking news stories, and have more content than some of the aggregator-blogs.
 Google News rejected my big to get included in their Google News program, even though they include other blogs with more “pro” names.
-Wednesday, December 1

 This piece from OJR's Mark Glaser is an interesting list of